cagix/ez-lang/README.md

 * [stackvm](./stackvm/README.md) - a compiler that generates IR for a stack based virtual machine
 * [registervm](./registervm/README.md) - a compiler that generates a so called three-address IR and an interpreter that can execute the IR
 * [optvm](./optvm/README.md) - an optimizing compiler (WIP) that supports SSA.
+* seaofnodes - a compiler that will generate Sea of Nodes IR (planned)

 ## How can you contribute?